Mean dimension explosion of induced homeomorphisms: Introduction

-The condition to be a continuum, that is, a connected and compact metric space, is necessary because D. Burguet and R. Shi gave in \cite{burguet_shi_2022} an example of a dynamical system $(X, T)$, where $X$ is zero-dimensional, such that the topological entropy $h(T)$ is positive, but $\text{mdim}(\hyp{K}(X), \induce{T})$ is zero.
+The condition of being a locally connected continuum is necessary because D. Burguet and R. Shi gave in \cite{burguet_shi_2022} an example of a dynamical system $(X, T)$, where $X$ is zero-dimensional, such that the topological entropy $h(T)$ is positive, but $\text{mdim}(\hyp{K}(X), \induce{T})$ is zero.
+Furthermore, we show in Theorem \ref{thm:existence-compact-space-pos-entropy-zero-metric-mean-dim} the existence of a dynamical system such that the base map has positive topological entropy and the induced hyperspace map has zero metric mean dimension.

-The continuum hyperspace $\hyp{C}(X)$ is an infinite-dimensional topological space when $X$ is a continuum with no free arcs, then it is valid to ask if there is an analog of Theorem \ref{thm:nonwandering-infty-mean-dim} to the continuum hyperspace.
-In particular, A. Arbieto and J. Bohorquez proved in \cite[Theorem B]{arbieto_bohorquez_2023} that \textit{the topological entropy of the induced continuum map $\induce{F}: \hyp{C}(N^m) \to \hyp{C}(N^m)$ is either zero or infinite} where $F: N^m \to N^m$ is a Morse-Smale diffeomorphism acting on a connect and compact boundaryless $m$-dimensional manifold $N^m$.
-In this article it is proved the mean dimension version:
+The continuum hyperspace $\hyp{C}(X)$ is an infinite-dimensional topological space when $X$ is a continuum with no free arcs.
+Given this, it is valid to ask if there is an analog of Theorem \ref{thm:nonwandering-infty-mean-dim} for such topological spaces $X$.
+In particular, A. Arbieto and J. Bohorquez proved in \cite[Theorem B]{arbieto_bohorquez_2023} that \textit{the topological entropy of the induced continuum map $\induce{F}: \hyp{C}(N^m) \to \hyp{C}(N^m)$ is either zero or infinite} where $F: N^m \to N^m$ is a Morse-Smale diffeomorphism acting on a connected and compact boundaryless $m$-dimensional manifold $N^m$.
+Our second result deals with the mean dimension of the induced continuum map of Morse-Smale dynamics.
+In fact, we establish the following result:\\